 Ah, Greek yogurt!
 The creamy, slightly tangy, filling snack that can give a whole new meaning to our afternoon munchies.
-This go-to superfood has made a name for itself thanks to its high content in protein and probiotics, but its perks go way beyond a wow-worthy nutrition label.
+This go-to superfood has made a name for itself thanks to its high content in protein (you can use it for healthy and tasty protein shakes) and probiotics, but its perks go way beyond a wow-worthy nutrition label.
 From keeping your gut in tip-top condition to helping you lose weight, these 6 health benefits of Greek yogurt will make you a total believer (even if you are not a fan of the sharp taste).

 Promotes Gut Health

 Composed of more than 100 trillion microorganisms which reside in your gastrointestinal tract, the human microbiome(1) is a very complex ecosystem.
 In fact, while some parts of it abound in gut-friendly bacteria, others are packed with potentially harmful microbiota which usually interfere with your gut’s health.
 That proves that the density and diversity of the human gut are not homogenous throughout.

 Luckily, you are not helpless in such situations as probiotics can do all the dirty work for you.
 That said, the microorganisms modulate the responses of your immune system, reducing the risk of several gut-related diseases such as IBS(2) (Irritable Bowel Syndrome), constipation(3), and even lactose intolerance(4).